Master of Arts

 In the final semester, students will enroll in a Directed Research (590) course with their advisor to complete the research and paper to complete their degree.

 Applicants are considered on an individual basis.
 The program will accept and review applications for the Fall semester only.
+The deadlines are listed below.
 Admission decisions are made in compliance with the University of Illinois nondiscrimination policy.
 Applicants are required to upload their documents and academic credentials electronically to satisfy both requirements by the LALS program and requirements from UIC’s Office of Graduate Admission.
+After the January 15 deadline, incoming applications may be reviewed on a rolling basis, so earlier submissions are more likely to be considered for any available funding opportunities.